 Whether it’s a showstopping art installation, interiors overhaul or pace-setting new build, we want to see the designs changing the look of modern Africa.

-THE SILO HOTEL
+THE ROYAL PORTFOLIO – THE SILO HOTEL

 We wanted to open a truly unique hotel that would become an icon of the Cape Town skyline and with the goal of becoming the best hotel in the world.
 Something different.
 Not just for Cape Town, but a destination hotel in its own right.
 A modern hotel that would complete The Royal Portfolio’s circuit of luxury South African travel experiences.
 The objective was to transform the historic grain silo building (originally built in 1921) into an architectural masterpiece.
 Heatherwick Studio was tasked with the transformation of the elevator house and the adjacent storage annex of six rows of seven silos into a luxury hotel above a contemporary art museum while carefully retaining its cultural and industrial significance.
 The design would incorporate two key architectural features – the grain shaped atrium carved out of the grain silos themselves and the pillowed glass windows that would adorn the façade of the hotel.